 4. Improve training and processes

 Your processes are only as good as your data.
-When you know exactly what your denial and appeal rates are, down to the specific team member, you can see where things need to change upstream.
+When you know exactly what your denial rates are, down to the specific team member, you can see where things need to change upstream.
 A successful analytics solution will give you insights to refine staff training or amend processes to make sure everyone is working at their most productive.

 The bottom line